aws-samples/cdk-eks-blueprints-patterns/docs/patterns/custom-networking-with-ipv4.md

 kubectl set env daemonset aws-node -n kube-system ENABLE_PREFIX_DELEGATION=true
 ```

-Since Vpc Cni runs as a daemonset, you’d need to create new nodes for this to take effect.
+Since VPC CNI runs as a daemonset, you’d need to create new nodes for this to take effect.

 ## Cleanup